andre-lergier/hslu-code-project-collection/README.md

 ### Rest

 ## Prototype
 For concept and design purposes I created a simple prototype using [Figma](https://www.figma.com/).
+Launch the prototype with this link: https://www.figma.com/file/5cJqJfXD5euCykWQKnMR2E/Home?node-id=0%3A1